jdemeule/wg21-papers/string-split.md

 ```

-This is very coherent of what a developer expect when doing split.
+This is very coherent of what a developer expects when doing a split.
-For us, if `std::ranges::views::split`{.cpp} is applied on a string like container, the result of it should be compatible with a string like.
+For us, if `std::ranges::views::split`{.cpp} is applied on a string-like container, the result of it should be compatible with a string-like.
-This simplify the code, reduce the learn overhead, it is conceptually right.
+This simplifies the code, reduces the learning overhead, it is conceptually right.
-In the same way, materializing the string should be natural as constructing it.
+In the same way, materializing the string should be as natural as constructing it.

 However, with [@P2499R0], `std::string_view`{.cpp} range construction is now explicit, which made the previous example erroneous.
 Some additional steps are now needed to be equivalent: